ADimeo/Faultynet/FaulControllersREADME.md

 ---
 start_links: 1 # Number of links to inject faults into in first iteration
 end_links: 9  # Number of links to inject faults into in last iteration
-mode: "manual" # "manual" or "automatic", whether the next iteration is triggered automatically
+mode: "manual" # "manual", "automatic", or "repeating" whether the next iteration is triggered automatically, whether it should stop by itself
 fault_type: "link_fault:corrupt" # See ConfigFileFaultController
 type_args: [] # See ConfigFileFaultController
 pattern: "random" # See ConfigFileFaultController